 - I don't think I could go through losing my husband.
 You must be devastated.
 Yes, you are probably right.
 She is devastated, which is why you don't need to call out the obvious.
 And remember that chances are, someday either you'll lose your husband, or he'll lose you.

 - She's in a better place now.
 Maybe the deceased is in heaven, but that is no consolation to those she left behind.
-Trust me when I say that the survivors are not in a better place, and they don't need you telling them that.
+Be sensitive and understand that the survivors are not in a better place, and they don't need you telling them that.

 - Now you'll be free to meet someone new.
-I never would have believed anyone could make such a crass comment until I actually heard it with my own ears a few years ago at the funeral of a close friend.
+This is something that has actually been said, and it was one of the most awkward moments at the funeral.
 The surviving husband blinked a few times, shook his head in disbelief, and forced a smile before he said, "I don't think so."
 Then he got up and walked away.
-I don't blame him.
+Who can blame him?